-vi) Vixen Gold Project
+vii) Vixen Gold Project

 On September 24, 2019, the Company entered into an agreement to acquire a 100% interest in the Vixen Gold Project, located in Red Lake Mining District of Ontario from DG Resource Management Ltd. ("DG"), a private company controlled by a director of ALX.
 In accordance with the purchase agreement, the Company paid \$30,605 to reimburse staking costs and agreed to an exclusive three-year geological service agreement with DG.
 DG retained a net smelter royalty ("NSR") of 2%.
 The Company may at any time acquire 1% of the NSR by paying \$1,500,000.
 The agreement was approved by the TSX Venture Exchange on October 22, 2019.
-Subsequent to year end, the Company acquired eight additional claims.
-See Note 15.